Multiple parties in the Value Stream should strive to work as harmoniously as possible.

 It is difficult to fully plan out these engagements: what may look good on paper may fail miserably in practice.
 Inspect and adapt, and expect to learn how to correct many bad decisions during the first few months.
 Aggressively use the Sprint Retrospective to adjust and fix problems rapidly.

 Over time, the Development Team may become more and more part of the client culture.
 A seasoned agile vendor can help lead the client into a more agile way of doing things.
 Having a long-term engagement means that both sides can avoid the cost of renewed contract negotiations considering new business needs, or the untenable overhead on the client to engage a new vendor and integrate them into the overall business processes.
-Stable Teams require particular attention.
+Maintaining Stable Teams requires particular attention in these arrangements.

 All parties in such a partnership should share a sense of Product Pride.
 An imbalance in this attitude across partners may signal that one partner has an overly controlling influence over the other, more unwitting party.